jhuckaby/pixl-server-storage/README.md

 ```

 Replace `YOUR_AMAZON_ACCESS_KEY` and `YOUR_AMAZON_SECRET_KEY` with your Amazon Access Key and Secret Key, respectively.
 These can be generated on the Security Credentials page.
 Replace `MY_S3_BUCKET_ID` with the ID if your own S3 bucket.
 Make sure you match up the region too.

-The `AWS` object is passed directly to the `config.update()` function from the [aws-sdk](https://www.npmjs.com/package/aws-sdk) module, so you can also include any properties supported there.
-See the [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more details.

-The `S3` object is passed directly to the S3 class constructor, so check the [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property) to see what other properties are supported.
-There are a few special `S3` properties used by pixl-server-storage, which are described below.

 If you plan on using Amazon AWS in other parts of your application, you can actually move the `AWS` config object into your outer server configuration.
 The storage module will look for it there.